-33 Data include the 3,99 million euro allocated among 10 ACP countries (Benin, Comoros, Ivory Coast, Dominica, Madagascar, Mauritius, St. Kitts and Nevis, St. Vincent/Grenadines, Swaziland and Tonga) to top up their FLEX amounts for the application year 2006 by increasing the existing B-envelope allocation.
-This topping up results from differences between initial allocations based on provisional export data and corrected allocation based on final export data (European Commission, 2009).
+34 Data include the 3,99 MLN of Euro allocated among 10 ACP countries (Benin, Comoros, Ivory Coast, Dominica, Madagascar, Mauritius, St. Kitts and Nevis, St. Vincent/Grenadines, Swaziland and Tonga) to top up their FLEX amounts for the application year 2006 by increasing the existing B-envelope allocation.
+This topping up results from differences between initial allocations based on provisional export data and corrected allocation based on final export data (Commission of the European Communities, 2009).

-34 Burundi, Comoros, Dominica, Guinea-Bissau, Guyana, Ivory Coast, Malawi, Mauritania, Mauritius and St. Lucia.
+35 Burundi, Comoros, Dominica, Guinea-Bissau, Guyana, Ivory Coast, Malawi, Mauritania, Mauritius and St. Lucia.

-35 Benin, Central African Republic, Grenada, Madagascar, Samoa, St. Vincent/Gren., Solomon Islands and St. Kitts and Nevis.
+36 Benin, Central African Republic, Grenada, Madagascar, Samoa, St. Vincent/Gren., Solomon Islands and St. Kitts and Nevis.

-36 Botswana, Fiji, Gambia, Jamaica, Mali, Papua New Guinea, Swaziland, Tonga, Vanuatu and Zambia.
+37 Botswana, Fiji, Gambia, Jamaica, Mali, Papua New Guinea, Swaziland, Tonga, Vanuatu and Zambia.

-42,54 million euro in financial support (16.61% of the total).
-The top five beneficiaries (Ivory Coast, Mauritius, Mauritania, Papua New Guinea and Swaziland) accounted for more than 50% of the total.
-At the opposite end of the scale, there are 10 ACPs (Grenada, St. Kitts and Nevis, Fiji, Samoa, Jamaica, Gambia, Vanuatu, Comoros, Mali, Tonga and) which individually received less than 1% and which, together, account for less than 7% of total FLEX transfers.
+transfers.
 Table 3 also presents the amount of FLEX support pro capita and the GDP pro capita, both expressed as geometric averages over the 1998-2007 period.
-It emerges that, in relative terms, the major five beneficiaries of FLEX were Dominica (81 euro pro capita), St. Vincent (44.4), Saint Lucia (33.4), Mauritius (26.2) and Grenada (22.9), which, in the distribution of GPD pro capita (column 5), are above the average level of GDP pro capita for FLEX beneficiaries.
+It emerges that, in relative terms, the major five beneficiaries of FLEX were Dominica (81 Euro pro capita), St. Vincent (44.4), Saint Lucia (33.4), Mauritius (26.2) and Grenada (22.9), which, in the distribution of GPD pro capita (column 5), are above the average level of GDP pro capita for FLEX beneficiaries.
 Another point of interest is the fact that the correlation between FLEX pro capita (column 4) and GDP pro capita (column 5) is 0.6 (Table 3).